kyma-project/test-infra/docs/prow/workload-clusters.md

 ```
 ## Prow design

-Prow is accessing workload clusters using x509 client certificates with cluster admin role.
+Prow accesses workload clusters using X.509 client certificates and the **cluster-admin** role.
 Certificates are combined in to kubeconfig file and stored as a secret on prow cluster.
 Jobs use context names to indicate target workload cluster to run.